1. Overview of Gunsens

 The status of your installed SOS button is visible on the SOS tab in the Home tab bar.

-5. Managing Gun Sensors
+5. Managing Gun Detectors

 Step 1 – Adding a location: